experimentalpolitics/immigration/material/design_study2.md

 First, we want to ask a few questions about your current media diet.

-**[smedia]** *(show same response options for each, randomize order)* On average, how often do you use the following social media platforms?

-- YouTube
-- Facebook
-- Instagram
-- Twitter
-- Tumblr

-1. Several times a day
-2. About once a day
-3. 3 to 6 days a week
-4. 1 to 2 days a week
-5. Every few weeks
-6. Less often
-7. Never
-8. Don’t Know

 **[tv]** *(show same response options for each, randomize order)* On average, how often do you watch _political_ news on the following TV channels (including online content)?